-are complex hybrids arising from mandarin, pummelo, citron and pepeda ancestors,
+analysis, are complex hybrids arising from mandarin, pomelo, and citron ancestors, refined by

 White, four petals, fragrant.

 All cultivars self-pollinate.

 3 for grafted trees, 10 for those grown from seed.

 Round to oval, a thick yellow rind, with flesh that can be white, pink or red, aromatic, and

 slightly bitter.
 The red fleshed cultivars tend to be sweeter.

 10. Grapefruit may be allowed to stay on the tree after ripening until May.